WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

   2. The user will have default amounts for each category provided
   3. The user will have these settings saved for later use, comparison and display
   4. The user will have an easy interface to click a button for default options to be pulled into their permanent category comparison
-  5. The user will have the option to navigate to a screen that allows them to pick default budget or personalized buget
+  5. The user will have the option in the interface (form) listed above that allows them to pick default budget or personalized budget.
+By default, the user has a personalized template, however, it defaults to a specific template the first time they load the form.
-  6. The user will have validation to help reduce their change of error.
+  6. The user will have validation to help reduce their chance of error.
+  7. The form will display rows of data with the following columns
+    - Budget Category
+    - Budget Catgory Amount
+    - Button to Update
+    - Button to Delete
+  8. Later if the user desires, they can click a button to clear their personalized budget and replace with default template.

 ### The user shall be able to access a personalized monthly budget template to fit their exact needs.
   1. The user will be able to personalize the categories if desired.
 This could include, add, remove, or update categories.
+The user would like this form to be the same as the built-in budget template to avoid confusion.
   2. The user will be able to set target amounts for each category
   3. The user will have their personalized settings saved for later comparison against their tracked expenses
   4. The user will have an interface where they can pull up their current categories and amounts selected.
 They will to be able to add, update, remove items as needed.